Biohazard86/Biohazard86/README.md

 - 👨‍💻 All of my projects are available at [github.com/Biohazard86](https://github.com/Biohazard86?tab=repositories)

-- 🤔 I’m interested in **Green Technologie, MotorSport, Blockchain & IoT**
+- 🤔 I’m interested in **embedded systems , MotorSport, MCUs & IoT**

 - 📫 How to reach me **davidbarrios@usal.es**